Looking for Vortex Venom vs Viper Comparison? We Review Both Optics in details for you to choosing best red dot your Gun, Pistol or Rifle.

 Dot, Lens, And Glass Coating:

-When it comes to both optics, the lens and the glass coating for both scopes vortex venom and Viper are very same.
+When it comes to both optics, the lens and the glass coating for both red dots vortex venom and Viper are very same.

 So, the difference lies in the dot.
 Red dots are measured using Minutes of Angle (MOA), which usually indicates the dot size at 100 yards.
 Unless to say, this generally defines a gun’s effective shooting range.
 The higher the MOA, the larger the dot.